atbcb/usab-uswds/_research/communication-information/vms-legibility.md

 ---
-Title: VMS Legibility Standards and Research
+title: VMS Legibility Standards and Research
 Order-Number: 3
-Research-Title: VMS Legibility Standards and Research
+Research-title: VMS Legibility Standards and Research
 Status: Completed
 Year-Completed: 2002
 Topic: Synthesis on the Legibility of Variable Message Signing